owlbarn/tutorial/book/introduction/README.md

 val make_network : int array -> network = <fun>
 ```

-`make_network` defines the structure of a convolution neural network.
+The `make_network` function defines the structure of a convolution neural network.
 By passing the shape of input data, Owl automatically infers the shape of whole network, and prints out the summary of network structure nicely on the screen.

 ```ocaml env=intro_00
 # make_network [|28;28;1|]